kubernetes/enhancements/keps/sig-scheduling/6080-dra-derived-attributes/README.md

   flexibility, evaluating expressions across entire device groups made it difficult for the scheduler to prune invalid permutations early, leading to combinatorial explosion during device filtering.

+## Future Considerations

+### Derived Attributes in Device Selectors

+In the current design, `derivedAttributes` are evaluated **after** the device request's `CELDeviceSelector` has filtered candidate devices.
+As a result, derived attributes cannot be referenced within the selector's CEL expression itself.

+While making derived attributes available within selectors would improve usability (by avoiding the need to duplicate complex mapping logic across the selector and the derived attribute), it introduces significant complexities:

+1. **Performance Overhead**: Evaluating derived attributes before selectors forces early evaluation on *all* candidate devices.
+2. **CEL Environment Ambiguity**: Referencing derived attributes in the CEL environment requires resolving namespace collisions or expanding the standard schema (e.g., introducing `device.derivedAttributes`).

+This functionality is excluded from the current KEP to prioritize scheduling performance and simplify the initial implementation.
+It may be explored in a future enhancement if the community identifies a strong need for this usability improvement.